jafow/cherp/README.md

 opens a PR to my-repo with a GPL-2.0 license

 ### `cherp license`
-check all repos in `GITHUB_ORG` that do not have a recognizable LICENSE file
+check all repos in `ORGANIZATION` that do not have a recognizable LICENSE file

 ### `cherp version`
 prints the version

 ### `cherp mfa`
-lists any members of the `GITHUB_ORG` that have not enabled 2fa.
+lists any members of the `ORGANIZATION` that have not enabled 2fa.
 Returns an empty Array if none exist.

 # LICENSE